AaronGao2028/personal-website/README.md

 **Description**

-This is my personal website showcasing my blogs, experience, and projects.
-It was made using React + TypeScript and is currently being hosted on Vercel.
+Personal website displaying my blogs, experience, and project, created using React and Chakra UI.
+It is currently being hosted on DigitalOcean, the domain name is being leased from Domain.com for $17 a year.

-Visit my Personal Website: https://aarongao.vercel.app/
+Visit my Personal Website: https://aarongao.ca